kendru/learn-cljs/content/section-2/lesson-12-reusing-code-with-functions.md

 ### Quick Review

 - Define a function using `my-inc` that returns the increment of a number.
 How would you define a function with the same name without using `defn`?
-- What is the difference between the _formal parameters_ and _actual parameters_
+- What is the difference between the _formal parameters_ and _actual parameters_?
 - What does _shadowing_ mean in the context of a closure?

 ## Recursion 101